The Governance Gap in Agentic AI

 What LLMs Cannot Do

-What LLMs cannot do is govern.
-They do not enforce constraints.
-They do not verify that a requester has authority to invoke an action.
-They do not reliably know when they are outside their competence.
-An LLM can propose that a request maps to a particular intent.
-It cannot confirm that the schema supports that intent, that the data exists, or that the person asking has the right to ask.
+What LLMs cannot do is govern or enforce constraints.
+They do not verify that a requester has authority to invoke an action and they do not reliably know when they are outside their competence.
+An LLM can propose that a request maps to a particular intent but it cannot confirm that the schema supports that intent, that the data exists, or that the person asking has the right to ask.

-This is not a criticism of LLMs.
-It is a description of where they belong in the architecture.
 In the prototype implementation, the LLM receives a natural language request, extracts structured parameters, and hands them to the delegate.
 The delegate then validates the intent, checks the schema, executes within its defined authority, and writes a complete audit record.
-The LLM never touches governance.
-It does not need to.
+The LLM never touches governance and does not need to.

-In an Intent-Driven architecture, LLMs may propose intent mappings but may not enact schema changes, may not collapse conceptual distinctions, and must surface ambiguity rather than resolve it silently.
-That makes them fast, flexible, and safe to swap out, because their outputs always pass through symbolic validation before anything happens.
+In an Intent-Driven architecture, LLMs may propose intent mappings but may not enact schema changes and must surface ambiguity rather than resolve it silently.
+Their outputs remain useful because those outputs still pass through symbolic validation before anything consequential happens.

 The Human Accountability Principle

-Throughout this framework, one principle remains constant: responsibility and accountability must remain human.
+One principle runs through everything here: responsibility and accountability must remain human.

 Authority Is Delegated